What You Need to Know

 California is one of a handful of states that have adopted a state mandate in the wake of Congress removing the federal tax penalties in 2017 for people who go without insurance.
 Under the new rule, starting January 1, 2020, California residents must have qualified health insurance or pay a state tax penalty.

-Generally, residents without insurance in 2020 face a $695 penalty when they file their 2021 state income-tax return.2 The penalty for a dependent child is half that of an adult, so an uninsured family of four would likely owe about $2,000 in state tax penalties.
+Generally, residents without insurance in 2022 face an $800 penalty when they file their 2021 state income-tax return.2 The penalty for a dependent child is half that of an adult, so an uninsured family of four would likely owe about $2,400 in state tax penalties.

 The new law allows for several exemptions from the penalty, including when health insurance is deemed unaffordable or when a resident has a coverage gap of three consecutive months or less.
 California also offers financial assistance, in addition to federal subsidies for low-income residents purchasing insurance through the Covered California exchange.

-California has a different schedule for open enrollment than the federal government.
-Here’s the dates you need to know.
+California has a different schedule for open enrollment than the federal government and is one of several states to push back the last day to enroll in health insurance.
+Here are the dates you need to know.

 If you enroll between October 15 and December 15, your coverage starts on the first of January.
 If you enroll between December 16 and January 15, it starts on the first of February.3